owenbrooks/owenbrooks.github.io/src/content/blog/macho.md

 ---
 title: 'Constructing a Valid Mach-O Executable'
-pubDate: 'Jul 19 2025'
+pubDate: 'Jul 23 2025'
 description: 'What is the simplest executable we can make run on MacOS?'
 ---

 The Mach-O file format is the binary file format of executables on MacOS and iOS.
-There exist already [adjective TODO] explanations of the format, but for the most part they are coming from the perspective of parsing existing Mach-O files, rather than creating them from scratch.
-The aim here is to, starting with just machine code, build up a Mach-O file that a modern MacOS (Sonoma 14.4 running on an M1 Macbook Pro) kernel agrees to execute.
+The aim of this post is not just to explain the general structure of a Mach-O file, but also to detail which specific components are required to be present in the file for a modern[^1] MacOS kernel to agree to load and execute it.
+We’ll write some Rust code to generate the bytes that make up a Mach-O file, building up from machine code until we have an executable file.

+[^1]: MacOS Sonoma 14.4 running on an M1 MacBook Pro

 ---